sumingyyyd/OpenCore-Install-Guide/额外/kaslr-fix.md

-# Fixing KASLR slide values
+# 修复 KASLR slide 值

 This section is for users who wish to understand and fix "Couldn't allocate runtime area" errors.
 This is most common with either Z390, X99 and X299.